 There are so many free period tracking (or “period calendar”) apps these days.
 They all serve the same purpose: to help you pinpoint when your body is most likely ovulating and when your period is going to start.

 Usually, a young or grown woman doesn’t need to track her ovulation and menstrual calendar this closely until she’s trying to get pregnant.
-As women with diabetes, it serves an entirely different purpose and can be very helpful.
+For women with diabetes, it serves an entirely different purpose and can be very helpful.

 The more consistently you use it, the more accurate the information will be which will help you anticipate those tedious blood sugar fluctuations, too.

 Open your “Apps Store” application on your smartphone (or use Google for one to use on your computer), and choose any of the top few free results.
-It will likely assume your menstrual cycle is 28-days from start to finish (the start of your period until the day before your next period).
+It will likely assume your menstrual cycle is 28 days from start to finish (the start of your period until the day before your next period).

 If you track your period consistently for 3 months, you can see if your body indeed follows a 28-day cycle or if it’s possibly a little longer.
 Then adjust the settings in the app (for example changing a 28-day cycle to a 30-day cycle).